BBVA/kapow/README.md

 # What is Kapow!

-Kapow! is an adapter between the world of Pure UNIX® Shell and an HTTP service.
+Kapow! is an adapter between the mighty UNIX® Shell and an HTTP service.

 Some tasks are more convenient in the shell, like cloud interactions, or some administrative tools.
 On the other hand, some tasks are more convenient as a